 A delicious Italian Restaurant with great views of the lagoon and live entertainment in the evenings.
 This was our second favorite restaurant.

-The mottos here are delicious, as well as the amazing views across the ocean.
+This was our go-to spot for a drink in the afternoon and after sunset.
+The mojitos here are delicious, as well as the amazing views across the ocean.

 Coral Bar & Lounge:

-More upscale dining.
-The breakfast buffet is great, with a wide selection of healthy options, as well as mimosas!
+The most upscale dining on the island.
+The breakfast buffet is great, with a wide selection of healthy options, as well as never ending mimosas!
 It’s a bit pretentious, but a nice atmosphere as well.

 In Villa Dining: